truongsonghiep/journey-to-the-west/chapter-069.md

 purged several times, and all that waste accumulated three years ago has been eliminated.
 That‟s why our frame has turned healthy and our body has lightened, and we feel as energetic as before.
 The life I regain today is entirely a gift of the divine monk.
-Even the weight of Mount Tai cannot compare with the magnitude of your favor!”
+Even the weight of Mount Tai cannot compare with the magnitude of your favor!"*
 When Pilgrim heard these words, he was filled with delight, so much so that he drank in two gulps that huge goblet of wine.
 Smiling broadly, he said to the king, *"So, that was the cause of Your Majesty's fear and anxiety.
 Now you‟ve met old Monkey, and you are lucky to be cured.
-But do you want the Golden Sage Palace returned to your kingdom?”
-Shedding tears again, the king replied, *"There‟s not a day or a night that we do not yearn for her presence, but no one is able to arrest the monster-spirit for us.
-How could I not want her return?”
+But do you want the Golden Sage Palace returned to your kingdom?"* Shedding tears again, the king replied, *"There‟s not a day or a night that we do not yearn for her presence, but no one is able to arrest the monster-spirit for us.
+How could I not want her return?"*
 “Let old Monkey go and bring that perverse fiend to submission,"* said Pilgrim.
-“How about it?”
+“How about it?"*
 The king immediately went to his knees and said, *"If you can rescue our queen, we are willing to lead all the residents of this palace and all my consorts out to the city to live as common people.
-We shall present our entire kingdom to you and let you be the ruler."* When Eight Rules on the side saw the king speak and act in this manner, he could not refrain from laughing uproariously. *"IThis king has lost his sense of propriety!” he cried. *"IHow could he refuse his kingdom just for the sake of his wife and kneel to a monk?”
+We shall present our entire kingdom to you and let you be the ruler."* When Eight Rules on the side saw the king speak and act in this manner, he could not refrain from laughing uproariously. *"IThis king has lost his sense of propriety!"* he cried. *"IHow could he refuse his kingdom just for the sake of his wife and kneel to a monk?"*
-Hurrying forward to raise the king, Pilgrim said, *"Your Majesty, since he has abducted the Golden Sage Palace, has that monster-spirit ever returned?”
+Hurrying forward to raise the king, Pilgrim said, *"Your Majesty, since he has abducted the Golden Sage Palace, has that monster-spirit ever returned?"*
 “After he took away the Golden Sage Palace during the fifth month year before last,"* replied the king, *"he returned during the tenth month to demand two palace maidens to serve our queen.
 We immediately gave him what he requested.
 Last year, in the third month, he came to ask for two more palace maidens; by the seventh, he took away two more; and in the second month of this year, he came again for still two more.
 We do not know when he will come to make his demand anew."*
-“After he has come so many times,"* said Pilgrim, *"aren‟t you afraid of him?”
+“After he has come so many times,"* said Pilgrim, *"aren‟t you afraid of him?"*
 The king said, *"His many visits have frightened us indeed, and, moreover, we fear that he may even harm us further.
 In the fourth month of last year, we ordered the engineers to build us a Fiend Shelter.
 Whenever we hear the sound of the wind and